multiversx/mx-bridge-eth-go/contracts/ethereum-sc/SETUP.md

 Before being able to run the deploy, the correct `network` and admin wallet must be setup in `hardhat.config.js`

-Then in `scripts/deploy.js` update

-- the list of relayers with the list of public address from all the relayers.
-- the quorum value
+Deploy command:

+`npx hardhat deploy --relayer-addresses '["relayer1Address", "relayer2Address","relayer3Address"]' --quorum 3 --network <networkName>`  (e.g. network = `rinkeby` as it is setup in `hardhat.config.js`)

 Relayers can be changed over time, but the initial list is the one passed in the constructor of the bridge and saves gas during setup.

-run `npx hardhat run scripts/deploy.js --network <network>` (e.g. network = `rinkeby` as it is setup in `hardhat.config.js`)

-The sript will output the addresses of the deployed contracts and will also create a `setup.config.json` file containing these scripts. e.g.
+The script will output the addresses of the deployed contracts and will also create a `setup.config.json` file containing these scripts. e.g.

 ```